 In Recognition of “Shiloh Comprehensive Community Center ”

-WHEREAS, Shiloh Comprehensive Community Center, Inc. was founded over two decades ago by Ruth B.Crawford, a retired Augusta teacher who envisioned a new community center that would connect senior citizens, young people, and friends in a unique intergeneration environment; and
+WHEREAS, Shiloh Comprehensive Community Center, Inc. was founded over two decades ago by Ruth B.Crawford, a retired Augusta Georgia teacher who envisioned a new community center that would connect senior citizens, young people, and friends in a unique intergeneration environment; and

 WHEREAS, Shiloh Comprehensive Community Center provides numerous programs and activities to our local community; and